tolks11/tolks_blog/_data/blog/2021-08-10-superfluid-dailypay-and-the-future-if-programmable-money.md

 template: BlogPost
 path: /superfluid
 date: 2021-08-10T22:43:54.759Z
-title: 'Superfluid, DailyPay and the Future if Programmable Money '
+title: 'Superfluid, DailyPay and the Future of Programmable Money '
 metaDescription: >-
   The exploration of money and value as programmable streams of time preferences